 Have you ever been at an event and spotted cool swag you were dying to score?
-But when you finally got your hands on it, it turned out to feel cheap, clunky, or crappy.
+But when you finally got your hands on it, it turned out to feel cheap, clunky, or shabby.
 And how quickly did that ruin your perception of the brand stamped across it?

 This is a dilemma that companies of all sizes face when commissioning promotional products for sales and marketing.
 How do you produce something nifty that reflects well on your brand?